gabrielachavez2019/Zika_MD/README.md

 ## Requeriments

 - Install ThinLinc Client
-- Connect to earth.auburn.edu
+- Connect to venus.auburn.edu
 - Use your ID Auburn credentials
 - Open a terminal
+- Make a work directory ie `mkdir Zika_MD`
 - Fisrt time you might need to source gromacs  `source /automnt/gromacs/default/bin/GMXRC`
-- Get the ZIKA.pdb file
+- Get the ZIKA.pdb file ie `scp`
+- Get all the files cloning this directory using github or downloading it as a zip file.

 ## Create topology